MerveOzkan35/Ceng209-HW/README.md

 And if player successfully collects all keys and also beat the magician Pyat Pre, the dragons are automatically saved.
 A message from Daenerys to player is printed on the screen, player is thanked and gets awarded by Mother Of Dragons.
 And at the end, a dragon shape made of ASCII is printed on the screen for a good visual look.

+Note: You need to create a directory named as saves for load/list/save game functions.